What is a Defibrillator? (AED)

 So what is a defibrillator?
 If you’re a fan of medical TV drama then you’ll have a vague idea – pads connected to a persons’ chest, lots of doctors running around shouting “Charging” and “Clear!” before patient jumps into the air as an electric shock flows through them.
 So what exactly is going on here?

-When someone suffer’s a “cardiac arrest”, their heart stops beating effectively.
-There can be many causes of a cardiac arrest including having a heart attack or stroke, losing lots of blood or having a major allergic reaction to name a few.
+When someone suffers a cardiac arrest, their heart stops beating effectively.
+There can be many causes of a cardiac arrest including having a heart attack or stroke, losing lots of blood or having a major allergic reaction (anaphylaxis).

-The heart can sometimes go into a funny rhythm, where all the electrical activity is disorganised and random.
-A defibrillator delivers an electrical shock to the heart to stop all this disorganised electrical activity, this gives the heart a chance to start in a normal rhythm again.
+The heart goes into an abnormal rhythm, where all the electrical activity is disorganized and random.
+A defibrillator delivers an electrical shock to the heart to stop all this disorganized electrical activity, this gives the heart a chance to start in a normal rhythm again.

 An AED is an Automated External Defibrillator – a defibrillator which can be used by anyone with no medical training as everything is fully automated.

 An AED should be used on any patient who is unresponsive and not breathing normally.
 You should perform Cardiopulmonary Resuscitation whilst waiting for the AED to arrive.

 AEDs can be found in many public places including schools, colleges, train stations, shopping centers/malls, and airports.

 How do I use an automated external defibrillator?